knative/test-infra/ci/prow/prow_setup.md

    * `prow-job@knative-nightly.iam.gserviceaccount.com`
    * `prow-job@knative-releases.iam.gserviceaccount.com`

 1. Ensure that there is at least one other owner of the project.
-A good choice is one of the members of the `knative-productivity-admins@googlegroups.com` group.

 1. Enable the Compute Engine API for the project (e.g., by visiting
    <https://console.developers.google.com/apis/api/compute.googleapis.com/overview?project=XXXXXXXX>).